Run a goal under budget

 /goal-status

-Section titled “What if the goal pauses with budget_limited?”Suppose the goal stalls and burns through the 3M cap:
+Section titled “What if the goal reaches budget_limited?”Suppose the goal stalls and burns through the 100M cap:

 /goal-status